Fady-K/log-service-package/README.md

     ```shell
     dotnet add package LogService
     ```
-    Replace `LogService` with the actual name of the package.
-This command adds a package reference to your project file and then runs `dotnet restore` to install the package[^1^][3].

 3. **Manual Download**: You can manually download the package from [this link](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-nuget-cli).

 ## Configuration